driskell/magento-daemon/services/systemd-README.md

 To install the SystemD service wrapper, copy the `systemd.service` file to `/etc/systemd/system/driskell-daemon.service` and run `systemctl daemon-reload`.

-Then, to configure the user and group you will need, run `systemd edit driskell-daemon`, and enter the following.
+Then, to configure the user and group you will need, run `systemctl edit driskell-daemon`, and enter the following.

 ```
 [Service]